Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Methods for Isolated Dynamic VHGR

-Motivated by the difficulty of recognizing fine-grained gestures in HCI applications, authors in \cite{HandSense} proposed HandSense, a method relying on depth and RGB data.
-Two 3DCNNs are deployed to extract features for each one modality.
-These features are fused and fed into a SVM to obtain the final prediction.
-Authors in \cite{mXception_and_RDDI} proposed an approach relying on RGBD Dynamic Images (RDDIs).
-These images, are obtained by the combination of RGB and estimated depth data.
-The resulted RDDI is fed into a modified Xception, resulting from removing the top 4 Xception modules, in order to extract meaningful features.
+Motivated by the difficulty of recognizing fine-grained gestures in HCI applications, authors in \citep{HandSense} proposed HandSense, a method relying on depth and RGB data.
+Two 3DCNNs are deployed to extract features for each modality.
+These features are fused and fed into an SVM to obtain the final prediction.
+Authors in \citep{mXception_and_RDDI} proposed an approach relying on RGBD Dynamic Images (RDDIs).
+These images are obtained by combining RGB and estimated depth data.
+The resulting RDDI is fed into a modified Xception, resulting from removing the top four Xception modules, in order to extract meaningful features.
 These features are finally used to perform the classification.